 This cleanser is also great for people with dry skin because it’s formulated to remove makeup and impurities without over-drying.
 Plus, pink kaolin clay leaves the skin feeling smooth and silky.

-One of the best ways to moisturize dry skin by applying oil.
-With a blend of pure seed and fruit oils like avocado and apricot kernel, this gentle facial oil helps immediately replenish the skin and leave it feeling softer.
+One of the best ways to moisturize dry skin by applying a cream with hyaluronic acid.
+With a mix of water and two forms of hyaluronic acid, this cream helps immediately replenish the skin and leave it feeling softer.

 If You Have Sensitive Skin:

-This lightweight and non-greasy moisturizer is great for people who need a little moisture, but need it to be delivered in an extra-gentle way.
+This lightweight and non-greasy moisturizer is great for people who need a little moisture and need sensitive skin products, but need it to be delivered in an extra-gentle way.
 It goes on feeling light and airy and leaves you with a nice glow.

 This is one of our all-time favorite products.
-It’s made with organic sunflower, olive, and coconut oils to nourish, moisturize, and help relieve extra-dry and sensitive skin.
-Use whenever you need a little more love (even your cuticles!)
+It’s calming, cooling, and skin nourishing.
+Spritz a few sprays on your face to calm redness and add moisture to dry skin.
+Vitamin B5 and hyaluronic acid work together to soothe skin.
 Tip: this stuff is great to have around when the baby comes too.

 If You Have Pregnancy Acne:

-Pregnancy acne can be tough because most of the tried-and-true acne treatments like retinol and salicylic acid are not recommended while you’re carrying a little one.
-We suggest giving our sensitive skin pregnancy routine a try, plus drinking a cup of spearmint tea in the morning and at night.
+Pregnancy breakouts can be tough because most of the tried-and-true acne treatments like retinol and salicylic acid are not recommended while you’re carrying a little one.
+We suggest giving our pregnancy safe makeup and skincare line a try, plus drinking a cup of spearmint tea in the morning and at night.
 Why?
 Because spearmint tea has been shown to help balance the hormones that cause this type of acne.